-- Revised budget page(s) (e.g., change in budget request due to a new funding or institutional acquisition of equipment) - Biographical sketches (e.g., change in senior/key personnel due to the hiring, replacement, or loss of an investigator) - Letters of support or collaboration resulting from a change in senior/key personnel due to the hiring, replacement, or loss of an investigator - Adjustments resulting from natural disasters (e.g., loss of an animal colony) - Adjustments resulting from change of institution (e.g., PD/PI moved to another university) - News of an article accepted for publication (a copy of the article should not be sent; submit only the following: authors, institutional affiliations, title of the article, the journal that accepted it, and the expected time of publication) - News of a professional promotion or positive tenure decision for any PD/PI and Senior/Key Personnel - News of a trainee's or former trainee's graduation, employment, promotion, funding, publication or other professional achievement since the training grant was submitted - News of a faculty members promotion, funding, publication, or other professional achievement since the training grant was submitted - News of an additional faculty member who will be involved in the training activity.
+- Citations of issued patents - Revised budget page(s) (e.g., due to new funding or institutional acquisition of equipment) - Biographical sketches (e.g., due to the hiring, replacement, or loss of an investigator) - Letters of support or collaboration due to the hiring, replacement or loss of an investigator - Adjustments resulting from natural disasters (e.g., loss of an animal colony) - Adjustments resulting from change of institution [e.g., Program Director/Principal Investigator (PD/PI) moves to another university] - News of professional promotion or positive tenure decision for any PD/PI or Senior/Key Personnel - Approval by the NIH Stem Cell Registry of a human embryonic cell line(s) after submission of the application - Videos, within defined limits, that demonstrate devices and experimental data with a temporal element, which refers to the need to show how something functions or occurs over time, or demonstrates movement or change.
+Special submission procedures are required for videos. - Other post-submission materials specified in the FOA for which the application was submitted or in a special Guide Notice. - News of an article accepted for publication since submission of the application, which must include only: - List of authors and institutional affiliations - Title of the article - Journal or citation (if available)